spacenectar/builda/README.md

 [![Patreon](https://img.shields.io/badge/Patreon-Support-brightgreen?style=for-the-badge&logo=patreon)](https://www.patreon.com/builda?style=for-the-badge)

 > **NOTE:** This readme file is a mess as it is a work in progress.
-> Please bear with me, I will clean it up soon.
+> Please bear with me, I will clean it up and add more information soon.
+> Also, the example blueprints and prefabs listed below are not yet available
+> but will be soon.

 ## What's this